IlkinNureddinov/ssh-connection-proof/README.md

 Project Description
 This project demonstrates the successful configuration and verification of SSH access on my Cisco router.

 The repository includes screenshots as proof of a live SSH session connecting remotely to the device.

-This task represents a major step in my journey of mastering real hardware and becoming a proficient network engineer.
+This task represents a major step in my journey of mastering real hardware and becoming a proficient.

 🛠 Technologies Used
 Cisco Router (1921 and 2921)